AshkaPathak/TDS-Virtual-TA/README.md

 ## Notes & Reflections

-I manually created the cookie string required for authenticated Discourse scraping by inspecting the website.
-This part was tricky since I was using the inspect section further contains a lot more sections such as elements, sources, applications.
-This allowed me to explore a lot about session management and HTTP requests.
-Furthermore, I encountered several challenges with handling dynamic content (like JSON decoding errors) and then learned about Playwright which make session-based scraping much easier.
-I deliberately customized and tested all scripts instead of simply copying, to ensure that I understand each step in the scraping process and API development.
+To download authenticated Discourse posts, I manually extracted cookies from the browser using DevTools.
+This required me to explore various DevTools tabs (Elements, Application, etc.), helping me understand session management, HTTP headers, and browser storage.

+Handling dynamic content was challenging, especially when facing JSON decoding issues.
+I later explored tools like Playwright for session-based scraping.
+Rather than copying code blindly, I tested and customized each component to ensure I fully understood how web scraping, data formatting, and API routing work together.

 ## Related Links